Turkish FM meets Syrian opposition head | News.az

 Turkish FM meets Syrian opposition head

+Mevlut Cavusoglu discusses developments in Syria with Syrian Negotiations Commission head Nasr al-Hariri, Anadolu Agency reports.

-Turkish Foreign Minister Mevlut Cavusoglu on Friday met with Syrian opposition head in Istanbul, Anadolu reports.
+Turkish Foreign Minister Mevlut Cavusoglu on Friday met with Syrian opposition head in Istanbul.

 “At our meeting with Nasr Al-Hariri, president of Syrian Negotiations Commission, we exchanged views on recent developments in Syria, including Idlib and also the period ahead concerning the political process,” Cavusoglu said in a tweet.